henryspatialanalysis/mbg/README.md

 ## Package workflow

-The package documentation is currently hosted on a private server, and will be migrated to Github Pages once the repository is made public.
-You can build the documentation yourself with the following steps:

-1. Clone this repository
-2. From the top level of the repository, call `devtools::document()` to build the packagedown articles.
-This will create a subfolder called `docs/`
-3. From `docs/`, open `index.html` or run the command-line tool `live-server`

 The general MBG workflow using this package is as follows:

 1. Load point data on outcomes, raster covariate surfaces, and a raster population surface